-The enduring legacy of Grace Kelly paints a picture of Old Hollywood's most beautiful and sophisticated ice queen, though that ice queen is rumored to have had a rather steamy sex life.
-Because of her royal title, Grace Kelly’s scandals were largely covered up, not discussed and forgotten, and Ice Queen Kelly sure did have some outrageous scandals.
+The enduring legacy of Grace Kelly paints a picture of Old Hollywood's most beautiful and sophisticated ice queen, though that ice queen is rumored to have had a rather steamy love life.
+Because of her royal title, Grace Kelly’s scandals were largely covered up and forgotten, and Ice Queen Kelly sure did have some outrageous scandals.
 During the prudish 1950s, Kelly bedded many of her costars, who were frequently married and much, much older than she was.
-Of course, this rampant and reckless sex life is often linked to Kelly’s daddy issues, as her father allegedly said he hadn’t expected her to become much more than a housewife and referred to her acting as only "a slim cut above [being a] streetwalker."
+This behavior is often linked to Kelly’s relationship with her father, who allegedly said he didn't expect her to become much more than a housewife and referred to her acting as only "a slim cut above [being a] streetwalker."

-Upon marrying Prince Rainier III of Monaco, the rumors of Kelly’s illicit affairs seemingly disappeared from cultural knowledge, as she’s now remembered for her class rather than her bed-hopping.
+Upon marrying Prince Rainier III of Monaco, the rumors of Kelly’s illicit affairs seemingly disappeared from cultural knowledge, as she’s now remembered for her class.
 Of course, becoming a princess was no small feat for Kelly, as her family had to fork up a $2 million dowry.
-Being a princess ain’t cheap.
+Being a princess isn't cheap.

-Despite the fact that Kelly only appeared in 11 feature films between 1951 and 1956, Kelly’s legacy remains one of the most enduring of all Old Hollywood actresses.
-However, that legacy doesn’t give much insight into the ambitious, opportunistic, slightly rebellious romantic who was constantly seeking the approval of her father through her lovers - that Grace Kelly is much more interesting, even though it's also that Grace Kelly who almost ruined her career due to her promiscuity.
+Despite the fact that Kelly only appeared in 11 feature films between 1951 and 1956, her legacy remains one of the most enduring of all Old Hollywood actresses.
+However, that legacy doesn’t give much insight into the ambitious, opportunistic, slightly rebellious romantic - that Grace Kelly is much more interesting, even though it's also that Grace Kelly who almost ruined her career.

 In 1953, Kelly starred in Mogambo alongside Ava Gardner and Clark Gable.
 It seemed an affair between Kelly and Gable may have been destined from the start, as Kelly said: “Mogambo had three things that interested me: John Ford, Clark Gable, and a trip to Africa with expenses paid.
 If Mogambo had been made in Arizona I wouldn’t have done it.”

-Kelly starred alongside Bing Crosby in 1954’s The Country Girl, for which Kelly won an Oscar, and 1956’s High Society, which would be her final film.
-It’s reported that Kelly had an affair with Crosby while filming The Country Girl.
-The night Kelly won an Oscar for her performance in The Country Girl, Crosby reportedly came to her hotel room expecting to spend the night with her, only to find a nude Marlon Brando, who had also won an Oscar that night - and beaten Crosby to do so - in her bed.
-Crosby lost an Oscar and his girl to Brando in one night.
+Kelly starred alongside Bing Crosby in 1954’s The Country Girl, for which Kelly won an Oscar, and 1956’s High Society, which was her final film.
+Kelly supposedly had an affair with Crosby while filming The Country Girl.
+The night Kelly won an Oscar for her performance in the film, Crosby reportedly came to her hotel room expecting to spend the night with her, only to find Marlon Brando, who had beaten out Crosby for an Oscar earlier that night, in her bed.

-It’s very unlikely - though, not completely impossible with Kelly’s track record - that Crosby and Kelly hooked up again when they reunited for High Society.
+It’s very unlikely - though, not completely impossible - that Crosby and Kelly hooked up again when they reunited for High Society.
 While filming, Kelly was engaged to be married to Prince Rainier III of Monaco.
-Kelly even donned her 10.47 carat engagement ring in the film itself, as her character was also engaged.
+Kelly even donned her 10.47-carat engagement ring in the film, as her character was also engaged.